NuevoFoundation/workshops/content/english/linux-basics/activity-5.md

 - the <b>u</b>ser and owner of the file
 - the <b>g</b>roup and the members of the group of people with access to the file
 - the <b>o</b>thers or anyone else

-These groups can be modified to have permissions to
+These groups can be modified to have permissions to do the following:

 - <b>r</b>ead
 - <b>w</b>rite
 - e<b>x</b>ecute.